 III.
-Grievance Procedure: Formal Hearing PROCEDURE:
+Grievance Procedure: Formal Hearing

 - A. Employees who file a grievance must abide by the time limits contained in this policy.
 Grievances not filed or appealed within the designated time limits will be dismissed.
 When filing a grievance, the employee must state all facts and issues in dispute as the grievance will subsequently be limited to the facts and issues contained in Step I of the grievance procedure. - 1.
 Step I Director - a.
-The employee shall first raise his or her grievance with the program's Director.
-To comply with this first step, the employee must submit a written statement to the program area's Director and a copy to Human Resources (HR) stating: - i. the issue(s) being grieved and all relevant supporting facts; - ii. that this grievance constitutes the first step of the grievance procedure; - iii. the desired outcome to resolve the grievance; and - iv. the date on which the grievance was submitted to the Director. - b.
+The employee shall submit a written statement to the program area's Director and a copy to Human Resources (HR) stating: - i. the issue(s) being grieved and all relevant supporting facts; - ii. that this grievance constitutes the first step of the grievance procedure; - iii. the desired outcome to resolve the grievance; and - iv. the date on which the grievance was submitted to the Director. - b.
 All grievances must be submitted no later than seven (7) business days from the date the employee received notice of the employment action.
-The Director or their designee, shall render a written response to the grievance within seven (7) business days after the grievance was presented.
-If the grievance is filed by a Director who is considered classified as Atat-will, the first step in the grievance process will begin with a written statement to the Human Resources Director. - 2.
+The Director or their designee shall render a written response to the grievance within seven (7) business days after the grievance was presented.
+If the grievance is filed by a Director who is classified as at-will, the first step in the grievance process will begin with a written statement to the Human Resources Director. - 2.
 Step II Human Resources Director - a.
-If the grievance is not resolved to the employee's satisfaction atin Step I, it-the employee shall-may be presented it in writing by the employee to the HR Director within five (5) business days after receipt of the Step I response, or after the Step I response was due, whichever is earliest. - b.
-The employee may not raise new issues at this step, but rather, and may only raise those issues presented in writing at Step I. The employee must attach the Step I grievance and the Director's Step I response, if one exists, with the Step II grievance.
+If the grievance is not resolved to the employee's satisfaction in Step I, the employee may present it in writing to the HR Director within five (5) business days after receipt of the Step I response, or after the Step I response was due, whichever is earliest. - b.
+The employee may not raise new issues at this step, and may only raise those issues presented in writing at Step I. The employee must attach the Step I grievance and the Director's Step I response, if one exists, with the Step II grievance.
 The employee's Step II grievance must state the desired outcome to resolve the grievance.
 Upon receipt, the HR Director shall date and initial the written grievance.
-The HR Director or their designee, shall render a written response to the grievance within seven (7) business days after the grievance was presentedreceived.
+The HR Director or their designee shall render a written response to the grievance within seven (7) business days after the grievance was received. - 3.
+Step III Executive Director - a.
+If the grievance is not resolved to the employee's satisfaction in Step II, the employee may present it in writing to the Executive Director within five (5) business days after receipt of the Step II response, or after the Step II